Package 'prismatic'

 Description

-Calculates the contrast ratio between 'x' and the colors 'y'.
-Contrast ratios can range from 1 to 21 with 1 being no contrast (same color) and 21 being highest contrast.
+contrast_ratio() calculates the contrast ratio between the color x and the color(s) y.
+Contrast ratios can range from 1 to 21 with 1 being no contrast (i.e., same color) and 21 being highest contrast.

 Usage